-Stan Randall is in his 15th year as the Trinity Tigers diving coach.
+Stan Randall is in his 18th season as the Trinity Tigers diving coach.

 Since his appointment in August 2002, three Trinity divers have captured NCAA Division III Women’s Championships.
-In 2010, Coach Randall guided two of his divers to the national crown, just days apart, in Minneapolis, Minnesota.
+In 2010, Coach Randall guided two of the divers to the national crown.
 Lindsay Martin won the NCAA 1-meter event, and Hayley Emerick took home the top honor on the 3-meter board.
-Martin was later named the NCAA Women’s Diver of the Meet.
-For his efforts, Coach Randall was elected the 2010 NCAA Division III Women’s Diving Coach of the Meet.
-Trinity's third national women's diving title came in March 2012, as Ruth Hahn won the 3-meter competition at Indianapolis, Indiana.
+Martin was selected as the NCAA Women’s Diver of the Meet, and Coach Randall was tabbed as the 2010 NCAA Division III Women’s Diving Coach of the Meet.

-Emerick, a six-time All-American, was a finalist for the NCAA Women of the Year Award in 2011, and was also the recipient of the NCAA Postgraduate Scholarship.
-Eight of Coach Randall's divers have earned All-America honors, including Ryan Cook, a three-time men's recipient of the accolade.
+Emerick, a six-time All-American, was a finalist for the NCAA Woman of the Year Award in 2011 and was also the recipient of the NCAA Postgraduate Scholarship.

 A native of Austin, Texas, Coach Randall grew up in Columbus, Ohio, and attended The Ohio State University.
 He moved to San Antonio in 1995 and has been the director of the Alamo Area Aquatics Association diving program since that time.
-At Alamo Area Aquatics, he has been preparing and developing top-level athletes for a future in university diving or careers in teaching the sport by way of his mentor program for prospective coaches.
+At Alamo Area Aquatics, he has been preparing and developing top-level athletes for a future in university diving, or careers in the sport by way of a mentoring program for prospective coaches.

-Coach Randall is truly one of the United States elite age group diving coaches, having developed many local, state, national, and international diving champions.
-He has 51 years of coaching experience (starting at age 12).
-His earliest national level success came in 1974 (and again in 1976) when he had divers selected for the United States Junior Olympic Teams.
+Coach Randall is truly one of the elite age-group diving coaches in the world, having developed many local, state, national, and international diving champions.
+He has 53 years of coaching experience, starting at age 12.
+His earliest national-level success came in 1974 (and again in 1976) when his divers were selected for the United States Junior Olympic Teams.

-In 1986, Coach Randall was selected to be the U.S. national team coach responsible for taking an American diving squad which competed in Aachen, West Germany.
-Two years later, he was appointed the U.S. senior diving coach for a national team trip to Moscow.
-Since then, he has coached American teams at international meets in Sweden, Austria, Mexico, England, Canada, and Switzerland.
+In 1986, Coach Randall was selected to be the U.S. national team coach responsible for an American squad which competed in Aachen, Germany.
+Two years later, he was appointed the U.S. senior diving coach for a national team trip to Moscow, Russia.
+Since then, Coach Randall has coached American teams at international meets in Sweden, Austria, Mexico, England, Canada, and Switzerland.
 Coach Randall has also conducted training camps and clinics in Rio De Janeiro, Brazil; San Juan, Puerto Rico; Montreal, Quebec; Sweden; Austria; and Denmark.

-Apart from his dedication to the sport of diving, Coach Randall’s hobbies include horseback riding, photography, scuba diving, and backpacking.
-Much to his joy, he can do all of these here in San Antonio and its surrounding countryside.
+His hobbies include horseback riding, photography, scuba diving, and backpacking.
+He enjoys participating in all of these activities in San Antonio and the surrounding countryside.